stevelibre/onipy/README.txt

 ADDITIONAL NOTES
-* I provided a project files for Visual Studio 2008 and 2010 that should simplify the build process in: OpenNIPythonWrapper/ProjectFiles.
+* I provided a project files for Visual Studio 2008 and 2010, XCode and a Linux makefile that should simplify the build process in: ProjectFiles.
 Make sure you have all the required dependencies and environment variables set correctly for the project to build (See the sections below).
 * If you want to use another compiler or development environment you are on your own for now!
 * I haven’t tested the project with Visual Studio Express 2010, but I am pretty sure that it should work fine.
 It’s free, so please go ahead and let me know how it goes.
 * For Python development, consider using Eclipse with the excellent PyDev Add-In.
 For one thing it has a really powerful debugger for Python.